hannahl123/shopsmart/README.md

 # ShopSmart

-A shopping app that finds the best store locations to buy groceries and the optimial path to take based on price and convenience.
+A shopping app that finds the best store locations to buy groceries and the optimal path to take based on price and convenience.

 # Technology Stack